 As president and chief operating officer of Ash Grove Cement Company, Randy Vance leads one of the nation’s largest cement manufacturing firms.
 Ash Grove has operations in eight states that collectively produce nearly nine million tons of cement per year.
 The company also operates two deep water import terminals west of the Mississippi River, extensive ready-mix operations in the Midwest and packaging operations throughout the Midwest and Western United States.
 Prior to assuming his present role, Mr. Vance was the firm’s senior vice president and chief financial officer.
 A member of the Ash Grove Board of Directors, he joined the firm in 2011.
 Mr. Vance has bachelor’s and master’s degrees in finance from the University of Missouri-Kansas City.

-Jerral Wyer, Director, Occupational Safety & Health Division, Texas Department of Transportation (Retired)
+Jerral Wyer, Transportation Operations Business Advisor, Texas Department of Transportation

-Jerral Wyer, appointed to his current role leading TxDOT’s nationally recognized safety and health program, began his career in 1991 with the agency responsible for implementing safety procedures and industrial hygiene standards in field operations.
-Under his leadership, the agency’s innovative risk management and safety initiatives have heightened employee safety as a core value.
-TxDOT’s “Mission Zero” safety culture is viewed as a model for other state transportation departments.
+Jerral Wyer returned to the Texas Department of Transportation (TxDOT) in 2017 as a transportation operations business advisor after a brief retirement from the agency.
+Previously, he was director of the agency’s Occupational Safety & Health Division.
+He began his career with TxDOT in 1991 and was responsible for implementing safety procedures and industrial hygiene standards in field operations.
+Under his leadership, the agency’s innovative risk management and safety initiatives heightened employee safety as a core value.
 Mr. Wyer is a past president of—and TxDOT’s representative to—the North American Association of Transportation Safety & Health Officials, whose mission is to share safety and health best practices among the state and provincial transportation departments in the U.S. and Canada.
-Mr. Wyer has a bachelor’s degree in education from Texas A&M University.
+He has a bachelor’s degree in education from Texas A&M University.

 Don Tolbert, CSP, Senior Technical Director, Risk Control Services, Liberty Mutual Insurance Group